great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/dataframes/dataframes.md

 ---
-title: Connect to data in dataframes
+title: Connect to dataframe data
 description: Follow this guide to connect to a pandas or Spark dataframe in GX.
 hide_feedback_survey: false
 hide_title: false